dmbarbour/Sirea/README.md

 * _Declarative Parallelism._ Sirea supports simplistic data parallelism via `bspark`, ad-hoc data parallelism via `bstrat`, and multi-threaded concurrency via `bcross`.
 Use of `bcross` essentially models threads as resources - a feature inspired from [FRP.Sodium](http://hackage.haskell.org/package/sodium-0.5.0.2).
 However, `bcross` is intended to divide resource management responsibilities.
 For performance, developers are encouraged to favor data parallelism.
 The explicit temporal dimension of signals makes it easy to control sparks and avoid "fizzling" where a spark is wasted. (*Note:* [monad-par](http://hackage.haskell.org/package/monad-par) is supported indirectly, via `bstratf`.)

-* _Plug-ins._ The package `sirea-plugins` will support a fine-grained, type-based plugins and linking model, avoiding some of the [evils](http://gbracha.blogspot.com/2009/06/ban-on-imports.html) and [entanglement](http://awelonblue.wordpress.com/2011/09/29/modularity-without-a-name/) issues of name-based imports.
-This will leverage `Data.Typeable` and `System.Plugins`.
-The plugins will provide dependencies to other plugins and to the main application, reducing need for Haskell's import model.
-Plugins will be recompiled on the fly to support live programming by default.
-Each plugin provides multiple modules, and each plugin module may require and export types.
-The plugins system uses a constraint model: only one instance for each type.
-Plugin modules exporting the same type will conflict, but also serve as fallbacks or adaptation possibilities based on soft constraints (preferences) or intermediate times when a plugin cannot compile due to edits.
-The plugins system can maintain a record of what each plugin provides, so that only useful plugins get loaded or stay in memory.
+* _Plug-ins._ The package sirea-plugins will support a fine-grained, type-driven plugins and linking model, avoiding some of the [evils](http://gbracha.blogspot.com/2009/06/ban-on-imports.html) and [entanglement](http://awelonblue.wordpress.com/2011/09/29/modularity-without-a-name/) issues of name-based imports.
+This will leverage Data.Typeable and System.Plugins, and a soft constraints model to decide which plugin modules are selected when there is more than one possibility.
+Plugin modules provide dependencies to other plugins, greatly reducing reliance on Haskell's import model.
+Plugins will be recompiled on the fly when edited.

-* _Blank Slate App._ Some plugin resources can be tagged (via the type system) as toplevel agents.
-Loading agents from plugins will obviate use of Haskell's `main` and shift Sirea applications entirely into plugins.
-A command line application, simply named `sirea`, will provide a blank slate whose behavior is determined by a soup of plugins and a live configuration file.
-Developers can start `sirea` even before creating any plugins, do live programming from the first line of code.

-* _Externalized Event Loop._ Sirea can be embedded into any application with an event loop.
-The integration is via a `Stepper` object that must be run on a regular basis.
-The `Stepper` can provide a callback to indicate when it has work to do.
-(If developers do not need control over their event loop, they may use the convenient `runSireaApp` which will run until interrupted.)

-* _Batteries Included._ Convenience functions and behaviors are included.
-The default `runSireaApp` in the main thread will properly halt on `Ctrl+C`.
-Several packages will be developed so that Sirea can be used for real applications - at least user input, graphics, sound, network (especially HTTP client and server), and filesystem access, such that developers can immediately start on usable applications.
-The first of these is `sirea-glfw`, which can provide mouse, keyboard, joystick, and a window.
+* _Batteries Included._ Sirea is intended to be a complete application framework, a valid option for industry work.
+Convenience functions and behaviors are included.
+Sirea will include support for common resources - graphics, sound, user input, filesystem, network, web services.
+Documentation will support developers in adding new modules.
+Ultimately, Sirea should be a serious, mature application framework - the first of its kind for truly declarative programming.

+* _Embeddable._ While Sirea is intended to be a complete framework for applications, it can be embedded into any application with an event loop.
+This will hopefully make Sirea more appealing as an extension model for existing applications.

-Finally, while I cannot promise this as a feature you'll observe, I find RDP very intuitive.
-RDP supports many useful approaches to thinking about computation systems: as multi-agent systems, as composable bidirectional view-models, as a declarative resource orchestration network, as chained prediction or planning systems, and so on.
-The intuitions gained with RDP and Sirea have a solid foundation due to compositional properties and system-level invariants.
+There are also many less *objective* benefits.
+RDP supports flexible views of a system: in terms of multiple agents, dataflow networks, bidirectional view-models, resource orchestration, chained planning and prediction systems, and more.
+Intuitions learned for RDP and Sirea will have a solid foundation due to invariants and compositional properties.
+RDP has an easy learning curve, similar to spreadsheets or wiring.

 I realize this is an *incredible* list of features.
-I think that's the consequence of taking a simple idea - that one can have effects without giving up rich equational reasoning, if we're picky about the effects - and running with it as far as I have.
+But that's the consequence of taking a simple idea - finding a useful intersection of effects and rich equational reasoning - and running with it as far as I have.

 Weaknesses
 ----------